p2ppsr/babbage-sdk-ts/README.md

 ##### Property inputs

-If an input is self-provided (known to user's Dojo), envelope evidence can be ommitted, reducing data size and processing time.
+If an input is self-provided (known to user's Dojo), or if beef is used, envelope evidence can be ommitted, reducing data size and processing time.